microsoft/FLAML/README.md

 ## Quickstart

-* (New) The [autogen](https://microsoft.github.io/FLAML/docs/Use-Cases/Auto-Generation) package can help you maximize the utility out of the expensive LLMs such as ChatGPT and GPT-4, including:
+* (New) The [autogen](https://microsoft.github.io/FLAML/docs/Use-Cases/Auto-Generation) package can help you maximize the utility out of the expensive LLMs like ChatGPT or GPT-4 etc.
+A suite of utilities are offered to accelerate the experimentation and application development, such as:
     - A drop-in replacement of `openai.Completion` or `openai.ChatCompletion` with powerful functionalites like tuning, caching, templating, filtering.
 For example, you can optimize generations by LLM with your own tuning data, success metrics and budgets.
     ```python
     from flaml import oai

-    # perform tuning
     config, analysis = oai.Completion.tune(
         data=tune_data,
         metric="success",